 A urostomy is an opening in the belly (abdominal wall) that’s made during surgery.
-It re-directs urine away from a bladder that’s diseased or not working as it should.
+It re-directs urine away from a bladder that’s diseased, has been injured, or isn't working as it should.
 The bladder is either bypassed or removed.
 (Surgery to remove the bladder is called a cystectomy.)
 After this surgery, urine is passed out of the body through an opening on the belly called a stoma.
 A Wound Ostomy Continence nurse (WOCN or WOC nurse) or the surgeon will figure out the best location for your stoma.
 (A WOC nurse is a specially trained registered nurse who takes care of and teaches ostomy patients.
 This nurse may also be called an ostomy nurse.)

 The stoma will look pink to red and will be moist and shiny.
 The shape will be round to oval, and it will shrink over time after surgery.
-Some stomas may stick out a little, while others are flush with the skin.
+Some stomas may stick out a little, while others are flat against the skin.

-A urostomy is not a disease, but a change in the way your body works.
+A urostomy is not a disease, but it's usually needed because of a disease or other problem.
+A urostomy causes a change in the way your body works.
 It surgically changes the way urine comes out of your body.

 Urostomy surgery is done when certain diseases and conditions cause serious bladder problems.

-If there’s cancer in the bladder, all or part of the bladder may be removed and the urine detoured through a urostomy.
-This may cure the cancer.
+If there’s cancer in the bladder, part of the treatment may be to remove all or part of the bladder and divert or detour the urine by doing a urostomy.

-Some people find a urostomy easier to manage than a defective bladder that may have been caused by something like a birth defect, surgery, or spinal injury.
+Some people find it easier to manage a urostomy than a defective bladder.
 Bladder problems often mean that people can’t control the flow of urine – they are incontinent.
-This can be embarrassing and the constant wetting may cause skin problems.
-Some young people have even asked for urostomy surgery as a way to end this problem.
+This can be stressful, and the constant wetting may cause skin problems.

 Some children are born with a defect in the urinary tract that causes urine to back up into the kidneys.
 This leads to chronic or repeat infections.
 For these children, a urostomy may be life-saving.
 Surgery can make a pathway through which the urine may travel easily, without any blockages (or obstructions) that cause it to back up.
 This allows the kidneys to work their best.